CTH999/GoL/docs/design-docs/Design_Document_Formatting_Guidelines.md

 - **Design docs must have proper formatting, meaning they are clear, concise, self-explanatory, and in the proper syntax.**
 - Using bolding for emphasis must be used sparingly.

+# **Pre-Set Documents **
+this contains info on the pre-set documents, both general info, and the specific info
+ - if a pre-set document doesn't exist, make it based on the information provided in the descripions later in this section
+	- pre-set documents are immune to the nameing conventions, and still kept in the documentations area
 ## [Contents](/docs/design-docs/contents.md)
 - contains links to all design Documentation
 	-useing a link realitive to /docs/design-docs